L0therr/MyPm/README.md

 * If you dont have a ~/bin folder (or you dont even know what it is) :

-[Clone the install script (mypm-install)](https://github.com/L0therr/mypm-installation) - he will do the work Then :
+[Clone and execute the install script (mypm-install)](https://github.com/L0therr/mypm-installation) - he will do the work Then :
 ```
 cd [clone folder by default : mypm-installation]